 Compiled by industry researcher R.J Shook of the Winner’s Circle Organization, who weighed factors such as assets under management.

 Research magazine “Advisor Hall of Fame,” 2015.
 Candidates who pass Research Magazine’s rigorous screens have served a minimum of 20 years in the industry, have acquired substantial assets under management, demonstrate superior client service and have earned recognition from their peers and the broader community for the honor they reflect on their profession.
 Investor experience/returns were not considered as part of this ranking.
 (Number) advisors were bestowed with this honor out of approximately # candidates in (year).
 The finalists were determined by the wisdom and discernment of Research Magazine’s panel of three independent industry distinguished judges.
 This recognition may not be representative of any one client’s experience, is not an endorsement, and is not indicative of advisor’s future performance.
-Neither Raymond James nor any of its Financial Advisors pay a fee in exchange for this recognition.
-Research Magazine is not affiliated with Raymond James.
+Neither McGee Wealth Management nor any of its Financial Advisors pay a fee in exchange for this recognition.
+Research Magazine is not affiliated with McGee Wealth Management.